|August 1996 Reports|

 READING 1 WYCOMBE 1

-A 65th minute break-away goal from John Williams earnt Wycombe a point in the First Leg Coca Cola cup tie at Elm Park.
-Wycombe, still looking extremely shakey at the back, fell behind 6 minutes earlier when a disputed corner from Reading was headed powerfully past Parkin by Jimmy Quinn with the aid of a wicked deflection.
+A 65th minute break-away goal from John Williams earned Wycombe a draw in the First Leg Coca Cola [Football League] Cup tie at Elm Park.
+Wycombe, still looking extremely shakey at the back, fell behind 6 minutes earlier when a disputed corner from Reading was headed powerfully past Brian Parkin by Jimmy Quinn with the aid of a wicked deflection.

 Wycombe fielded an unchanged line-up from that which drew at Shrewsbury two days earlier and again sported their change shirts of white but this time coupled with the new home shorts of light blue - not exactly the ideal choice with the opposition playing in blue and white hoops!
 Could this have been the reason why the Wycombe players seemed so keen to continually pass the ball to their opponents?
 Meanwhile Reading were having no such problems with Martin Williams striking the ball into the area on 12 minutes and a first time effort from Stuart Lovell whistling over the bar with the Wycombe back four nowhere.
 Wycombe's best effort of the first half fell on 20 minutes when Steve Brown, booked again in the 9th minute for another reckless challenge, met a right wing cross by Lawrence but his volley lacked the necessary power and the chance was easily cleared by Reading 'keeper Bobby Mihaylov.